lupyuen/pinetime-rust-mynewt/rust/app/src/simulator.md

 Guess what?

-We have just triggered __Our Very First PineTime Firmware Build In The Cloud!__
+We have just triggered __Our Very First PineTime Simulator Build In The Cloud!__

-(Because the Firmware Build is triggered by any file update)
+(Because the Simulator Build is triggered by any file update)

 Let's check the result of our Firmware Build in the Cloud...

 [Check out this article to learn more about Clock.cpp](https://wiki.pine64.org/index.php?title=PineTime_Custom_Watchface_Tutorial)

-# Our First PineTime Firmware Build
+# Our First PineTime Simulator Build

 (Sorry our first build may fail with an error in `TwiMaster.cpp`...
 More about this in a while)